mattpopovich/mattpopovich.com/_posts/2022-09-16-updated-how-to-install-the-resynthesizer-plugin-for-gimp-on-mac-2022.md

 allowfullscreen></iframe>
 </div>

+> After this article was published, [GIMP released separate builds for ARM Macs and Intel Macs](TODO:link/here).
+Neither of these builds work with the instructions in this article.
+Please download and install [GIMP 2.10.32 revision 0 released in June](https://download.gimp.org/gimp/v2.10/macos/gimp-2.10.32-x86_64.dmg) in order for this article to successfully enable the resynthesizer plugin.
+{: prompt-danger }

 # Intro
 Ok folks, welcome back!
 This is a long overdue update to the [Resynthesizer Plugin installation tutorial for Mac](/posts/how-to-install-the-resynthesizer-plugin-for-gimp-on-mac-2021/) that I posted about a year and a half ago.
 I apologize for everyone that jumped through all those hoops to install the plugin.
 At the time, that was the only way I knew how to make it work.
 It did work for many, but for some, they got lost along the way and didn’t have the same success.